BCI-Games/MiniGameMania/README.md

 Outside the collection
 - A-maze-ing - Need to simulate a BCI stream with BCI-Essentials python.
 (Game not included in collection).
 - Feels Like Magic - Use "Spacebar" to move forward.
 (Game not included in collection).
-- The Saviors - Uses Neurosity simulation.
+- The Saviors - Uses Neurosity simulation, and keyboard for selections.
 (Game not included in collection).

 ### This work uses BCIEssentials
 A Unity base environment for streamlined development of BCI applications.